 In an age when debit cards trump carrying cash and your smartphone houses your address book, email, daily news and photo album, having anything on paper is nearly obsolete.
-So it’s not surprising that insurance providers are jumping on the paperless bandwagon.
+So it’s not surprising that insurance providers are jumping on

 When a police officer pulls you over about that burned out headlight in almost any state, you’re able to show electronic proof of insurance, according to the Property Casualty Insurers Association of America (PCI).